zhaoke2018/WolfTimeHelper/README.md

 ## Note
 1. Make sure you can login Mypack(or Wolfware) without 2FA(two-factor authentication), which means you have chosen "Remember me for 14 days" in Duo Authentication.
-2. Then make sure you are "log out", because WolfTimeHelper start from "log in".
+2. Then make sure you are "log out", because WolfTimeHelper starts from "log in".

 ## Setup
 1. Change unityID and Password in "login.js" file.